MAC293/Library/README.md

 ##### GET

 **View Books**

 1. URL: https://localhost:7009/api/ReaderBook/ViewBooks/
 2. Parameter: given that not a specific list is being called, there is no parameter involved.
 3. Response: the entire unfiltered book collection will be displayed as JSON object separately from each other.

 **Search a Book**

 1. URL: https://localhost:7009/api/ReaderBook/FindBook/
 2. Parameter: for searching any specific book, and getting all its information.
 The exact Book name has to be entered as parameter on the URL.
 3. Response: if the book exists, a list of books matching the name will be returned as JSON.

 **Borrow a Book**

 1. URL: https://localhost:7009/api/ReaderBook/BorrowBook/
 2. Parameter: for borrowing any desired Book.
 The exact Book name has to be entered as parameter on the URL.
-3. Response: if the book is available, a borrow information JSON object will be returned indication the Book information, the day that was borrowed, and the due
+3. Response: if the book is available, a borrow information JSON object will be returned indication the Book information, the day that was borrowed, and the due date.